wacncontent/CustomizeTool/addCommentOutput/articles/vs-azure-tools-cloud-service-publish-set-up-required-services-in-visual-studio.md

 ## Create a cloud service

 To publish a cloud service to Azure, you must first create a cloud service, which runs your roles in the Azure environment.
-You can create a cloud service in the Azure Management Portal, as described in the section **To create a cloud service by using the Azure Management Portal**, later in this topic.
-You can also create a cloud service in Visual Studio by using the publishing wizard.
+You can create a cloud service in the Azure Management Portal, as described <!-- deleted by customization in the section **To create a cloud service by using the Azure Management Portal**, later in this topic --><!-- keep by customization: begin --> [here](#to-create-a-cloud-service-by-using-the-azure-management-portal) <!-- keep by customization: end -->.
+You can also create a cloud service in Visual Studio <!-- deleted by customization by using --><!-- keep by customization: begin --> when you use <!-- keep by customization: end --> the publishing wizard.

 ### To create a cloud service by using Visual Studio